maticnetwork/zkevm-docs/docs/zkProver/final-recursion-step.md

 by filling the $\mathtt{stark\_} \texttt{verifier.circom.ejs}$ template.

-This verifier CIRCOM file gets imported by the `final.circom` circuit in order to generate the circuit being proved, using `Groth16` procedure.
+This verifier CIRCOM file gets imported by the `final.circom` circuit in order to generate the circuit being proved, using `FFLONK` procedure.

 ![Convert the `recursivef` STARK to its verifier circuit called `final.circom}$.](figures/21prf-rec-recursivef-stark-to-final-circom.png)